Multivariate stable approximation in Wasserstein distance by Stein's method: Preliminaries and statement of the main results

 Such an equation can be solved explicitly

 see \cite[p.105]{S}, and provides an interpolation between any Dirac mass and $\pi$.
 This follows from the fact that $(X^x_t)_{t\ge 0}$ is a scaled and time-changed L\'evy process, i.e.

-see \cite[Section 2.3]{CNXYZ19+}.
-For the second equality in distribution we have used the self-similarity of the process $(Z_t)_{t\ge 0}$, namely $Z_{ct}= c^{1/\al}Z_t$ in distribution for any $c,t>0$.
+see \cite[Section 2.3]{CNXYZ19+}, where $\overset{d}=$ denotes equality in distribution.
+For the second equality we have used the self-similarity of the process $(Z_t)_{t\ge 0}$, namely $Z_{ct}\overset{d}= c^{1/\al}Z_t$ in distribution for any $c,t>0$.
 One sees that as $t\to\infty$, $X^x_t$ converges in distribution to $Z_1\sim \pi$.
 For another proof of the latter fact, one may check the condition of a general result \cite[Th.
 17.5]{S} for self-decomposable distributions.